Words and terms used in the world of From The Waters.

 Plural keetajies.
 A wild mammal.
 An Ephillion creature similar to a combination of cheetah and monkey.

-An extremely cold continent and country to Ephasia's north-west.
+An extremely cold continent and country to the north-west of Ephasia.
 Consists of a collection of cold arctic-style islands.
-Known for mountain tribes that have penis piercings.
+Renowned for mountain tribes that have penis piercings.
 Citizens are known as Kenkuldish.

 Plural kezen.
 An Ephillion creature similar to a cat.
 Fully domesticated mammal.
 They have sought after patterns, colourings and characteristics.
 They have long tails with a flick of fur at the end like a lion.